doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 1. DockerHub responds with the sha256 digest of the **OCI Image Manifest**.

 1. Is the Manifest already present on the Containerd host?
 Nope.
-No `hello-world:latest` manifest is stored locally.
+No `hello-world:latest` manifest exists locally.

 1. Download the Image Manifest.
 Specifically, Containerd makes a `GET` request to Dockerhub at `/v2/library/hello-world/manifests/sha256:a8281ce42034b078dc7d88a5bfe6d25d75956aad9abba75150798b90fa3d1010?ns=docker.io`.
 Notice its the same `manifests` API but this time its a `GET` request for the manifest identified by its sha256 digest.